emartech/suite-integration-js/README.md

 # suite-integration-js

 Suite Integration JS (SIJS) is an API providing methods of communication between Suite and integrated services running in an iframe.
-One can send post messages out of the iframe and SIJS will handle those requests if there are handlers for.
+One can send post messages out of the iframe and SIJS will handle those requests if there is a handler for.

 __General message format__